unic8s/hd2_macropad/README.md

 - [Mute] En-/disable the sound output (Requires an external speaker to work)

 ### Input
 - [Delay] Set the input delay of the Bluetooth keyboard (50 - 200ms).
-This has to be adjusted if there are issues with your Bluetooth receiver of the PC.
+This has to be adjusted if there are issues with your Bluetooth receiver of the PC or PS5&trade;.
-- [Test] Click this button to send a test input sequence "hello" to your receiving device PC.
+- [Test] Click this button to send a test input sequence "hello" to your receiving device PC or PS5&trade;.

 ## Hardware - for enthusiasts